-- "It gives people a really good idea and perspective of what it feels like to be a patient" - "Really helpful to see it from the patient's side.
+- "It gives people a really good idea and perspective of what it feels like to be a patient." - "Really helpful to see it from the patient's side.
 As a nurse, we sometimes are biased to our perspective.
-This helped see how easily one can get frustrated." - "I liked it and close enough to real.
-It was a great way to put clinicians in patient perspectives; we need more scenarios that make us reflect and be more interactive in patient care.
-Providers should also have this training." - "Get more with a patient's views on things that you might not normally notice and be more mindful.
+This helped see how easily one can get frustrated." - "It was a great way to put clinicians inpatient perspectives; we need more scenarios that make us reflect and be more interactive inpatient care.
+Providers should also have this training." - "(You) get more with a patient's views on things that you might not normally notice and be more mindful.
 The small things that are important to your patients should also be important to you."

-Richard Henriquez, MD, Site Director for the Internal Medicine Residency program at the Orlando VA healthcare system, stated, "Experiencing the Virtual Reality Inpatient Discharge Training highlights the importance of the Veteran experience and perspective.
+Richard Henriquez, MD, site director for the Internal Medicine Residency program at the Orlando VA Healthcare System, stated, "experiencing the Virtual Reality Inpatient Discharge Training highlights the importance of the Veteran experience and perspective.
 Integrating VR into their medical training will have extreme benefits.
 For example, VR will improve the quality of medical education residents receive and allow them to experience scenarios in a safe yet fun environment so they can become more prepared and confident when faced with day-to-day patient challenges."

 Orlando's experience was reflected in the feedback from other pilot sites.
-67% of the 318 total participants across 10 sites completed the pilot evaluation survey.
-Of those, 9 out of 10 would recommend the training to a colleague; 93% reported the training helped them experience empathy for veterans going through the discharge process; and 90% said the training will positively impact how they engage with veterans during the discharge journey.
+Of the 318 participants across ten sites, 67% of them completed the pilot evaluation survey.
+Of those, a majority of survey respondents would recommend the training to a colleague; 93% reported the training helped them experience empathy for Veterans going through the discharge process; and 90% said the training will positively impact how they engage with Veterans during the discharge journey.